 Yes, complete the Access to collections request form to request the manuscripts you would like to view.
 We will get back to you within 4 working days.

 Do you offer scanning services?

-We don't offer self-service scanning but you can use your own hand-held scanner to scan Library material.
+You can use your own hand-held scanner to scan Library material.
 Speak to staff before you scan Library material.
 Scanners are not allowed in the Special Collections area.

 Can the Library do extensive or ongoing research for me?